AvantaR/php-developer-job-interview/README.md

 13. What are **Magic Methods**?
 Give three examples, and describe them.
 14. What is the difference between `composer install` and `composer update`

+# Laravel
+1. What is Service Container and what does it do?

 # Design patterns

 1. List several design patterns **types**.